mykeln/spotifyautofollow/README.md

 4. The script will run, writing each follow to the console finally opening a browser window to tell you when it's done

 You should now be following all artists!

+## P.S.
+Do you like experimental electronic music?
+Check the playlists on my profile: https://open.spotify.com/user/mvkel?si=8d23ffa89bb042af 😘